Brick by Boring Brick: Music video

 The music video for "Brick by Boring Brick" was filmed in Los Angeles on October 8, 2009.
 It was directed by Meiert Avis and produced by Jeremy Alter.
 The video depicts a young girl (Harley Graham) with butterfly wings exploring a surreal landscape, while Hayley sings the song near a large ditch which guitarist Josh Farro is digging.
 Eventually the little girl's fantasy world becomes dark and frightening, with the characters she was friends with before now turning into dark and sinister creatures.
 She runs to escape, picking up her doll, emerging into the sunlight and falls into the ditch by where Hayley is singing.
 Hayley stands up and tosses the girl's doll in after her, and Josh throws the first shovelful of earth into the ditch and continues doing so as Hayley walks away.

-As of January 2023, the song has over 138 million views on YouTube.

 In an interview with MTV, bassist Jeremy Davis explained that the band had created a treatment for the video before receiving further ideas from several directors.
 The video is Paramore's first to not be performance based and some of the members of the band are only seen for a short period of time.
 It is their first video to be filmed in front of green screen, and to have "a whole story behind it", with acting.
 Guitarist Josh Farro likened the video to the 2006 Spanish fantasy film Pan's Labyrinth.
 It was originally set to premiere on November 17 on The Hills, but was later postponed.
 The video was eventually released on Paramore.net on November 23.